cywang0315/R_Modelling_biomarker_variability_simulations/README.md

+# Sample code for "Modelling Biomarker Variability in Joint Analysis of Longitudinal and Time-to-Event Data"
 Files in this repository are R codes for simulation studies in our paper submitted to Biostatistics.

 Article: Modelling Biomarker Variability in Joint Analysis of Longitudinal and Time-to-Event Data